UTV and MegaZip tours are unavailable Thursday, June 26th due to a private event at WildSide, please check other dates for availability.

 Why Shouldn’t You Use a Trail Bike for Enduro Racing?

 While trail bikes offer a lighter, more nimble ride that’s perfect for everyday exploring, enduro bikes are heavier, more rugged, and tuned for descending aggressively over technical terrain.
 Riders looking to compete or ride more challenging terrain will benefit from the added suspension, geometry, and stability of an enduro build.
-Like how you wouldn’t ride a trail on a road bike, you’ll want to stick to enduro bikes while competing in enduro races.
+You wouldn’t ride a technical trail with a road bike, – in the same way, you’ll want to stick to enduro bikes while competing in enduro races.

 Do You Need Bike Gear for Enduro Races?